 Professional Development Microgrants

-Our microgrants program provides funding specifically for the professional development of young minorities and women pursuing advanced degrees in geosciences and remote sensing who are members of a local or student GRSS chapter.
-These grants empower recipients to overcome some of the financial barriers to attaining an advanced degree and strengthen their ability to build a career in our fields of study.
+Our microgrants program provides funding to support professional development of young minorities and women pursuing advanced degrees in geosciences and remote sensing who are student members of IEEE GRSS.
+These grants empower recipients to overcome some of the financial barriers to attain an advanced degree and strengthen their ability to build a successful career in geosciences and remote sensing.

 How to Apply

 Recipients are encouraged to join and follow social media accounts including the IEEE GRSS and IEEE Women in GRSS accounts: Twitter @IEEE_GRSS, @GRSS_IDEA, Facebook @GRSS.IDEA, LinkedIn (IEEEWINGRSS), GRSS WeChat account (IEEE GRSS), Instagram (@ieee_grss), YouTube (IEEE GRSS).
 Recipients are encouraged to share the impact of their microgrant on their graduate studies, via social media postings.

 Microgrant recipients will be required to submit a short report on the outcome and impact that the grant has had on their pursuit of graduate studies.
 Reports must be received at firstname.lastname@example.org no later than November 1, 2023, and before grant recipients submit their expenses.
 The report should include a photo that captures the impact (for example, a photo of you at an event, taking part in training, completing field work etc.).
 Recipients are encouraged to acknowledge the IEEE GRSS IDEA microgrant in publications.
 A template to complete your report can be accessed at Form Annex.